vinceimbat/vinceimbat/content/Barbell method of reading.md

 1. Simply reading the text and marking what seems relevant and useful.
 2. Going back to the highlights and writing zettels on them.

-The Barbell Method of reading described by Sascha Fast has similarities with the [[Progressive summarization]] of [[thoughts/tiago forte]].
+The Barbell Method of reading described by Sascha Fast has similarities with the [[Progressive summarization]] of [[tiago forte]].
 However, it is simpler and doesn't require a summary like progressive summarization does.
 I designed a process that combines the best of the two: [[Combine progressive summarization with Talahardin]].

 # References